Oh Yeon-seo: 2014–present: Breakthrough and critical acclaim

 In 2017, Oh starred in the historical drama remake of the 2001 box office hit My Sassy Girl alongside Joo Won.
 In August 2017, Oh signed with new management agency Celltrion Entertainment.
 The same year, she was cast in tvN's fantasy romantic comedy/tragedy drama A Korean Odyssey, written by the Hong sisters.

 In 2018, Oh starred in the film adaptation of the Cheese in the Trap alongside Park Hae-jin, who also played the role of Yoo Jung in the drama.

 In 2019, Oh was cast in the romantic comedy drama Love with Flaws.
 In October 2019, Oh re-signed with SidusHQ.

 In 2021, Oh was cast in the web drama Mad for Each Other which premiered on May 24 alongside Jung Woo.
 Later in November 2021, Oh officially signed with Story J Company.

-In 2022, she was cast in Café Minamdang as Han Jae-hui, a third-year homicide detective, alongside Seo In-guk. later in the same year Oh has returned to the big screen, with the film Men of Plastic, which will be released in November with Ma Dong-seok, Jung Kyung-ho and Oh Na-ra.
+In 2022, she was cast in Café Minamdang as Han Jae-hui, a third-year homicide detective, alongside Seo In-guk.
+Oh returned to the big screen with the film Men of Plastic, released on November 30, 2022, alongside Ma Dong-seok, Jung Kyung-ho and Oh Na-ra.

 Personal life

 Relationship

-On March 29, 2018, it was confirmed that Oh is in a relationship with actor Kim Bum.
+On March 29, 2018, it was confirmed that Oh was in a relationship with actor Kim Bum.
 However, after a few months of dating they were reported to have parted ways.